What is Statistical Process Control?

 - Sample size determination

 A marked increase in the use of control charts occurred during World War II in the United States to ensure the quality of munitions and other strategically important products.
 The use of statistical process control methods diminished somewhat after the war, though was subsequently taken up with great effect in Japan and continues to the present day.
-(For more, see The History of Quality.)
+(For more information, see the History of Quality.)

 Many SPC techniques have been adopted by organizations throughout the globe in recent years, especially as a component of quality improvement initiatives like Six Sigma.
 The widespread use of control charting procedures has been greatly assisted by statistical software packages and sophisticated data collection systems.